-Students being transported by a parent should be dropped off at the middle school main entrance.
+Students being transported by a parent must be dropped off at the middle school main entrance.
+Do not drop students off on the road.
 Please pull up as far as possible to let your child out.
 Students being dropped off before 7:38 am will wait in the Middle School Cafeteria before going to their locker.
 After 7:38 am, they should go directly to their locker.